-During the three and six nine months ended June 30, 2023 September 30, 2023 and 2022, there were no material changes to the contractual terms of the Genentech Agreement.
-Accordingly, there were no changes to the Company's accounting treatment and model for recognizing revenue thereon through June 30, 2023 September 30, 2023.
+During the three and nine months ended September 30, 2023 March 31, 2024 and 2022, 2023, there were no material changes to the contractual terms of the Genentech Agreement.
+Accordingly, there were no changes to the Company's accounting treatment and model for recognizing revenue thereon through September 30, 2023 March 31, 2024.
 However, upon the Company's election to not exercise the Opt-In Right during the three months ended September 30, 2023, the \$25.0 million in Genentech Milestones Paid were removed from other current liabilities on the condensed consolidated balance sheet and incorporated into the transaction price, since the constraint on such variable consideration had been resolved.
 Because each of the performance obligations under the Genentech Agreement were substantially complete as of September 30, 2023, the majority of such amounts were also recognized as revenue during the three and nine months ended September 30, 2023.
 By comparison, the Company only recognized revenue for research and development services provided under the Genentech Agreement during the three and nine months ended September 30, 2022.

-During the three months ended June 30, 2023 September 30, 2023 and 2022, the Company recognized \$0.1 25.1 million and \$0.3 million of revenue, respectively, from the Genentech Agreement.
+During the three months ended September 30, 2023 March 31, 2024 and 2022, 2023, the Company recognized \$25.1 10.0 million and \$0.3 0.2 million of revenue, respectively, from the Genentech Agreement.

-During the six nine months ended June 30, 2023 September 30, 2023 and 2022, the Company recognized \$0.3 25.5 million and \$0.5 0.8 million of revenue, respectively, from the Genentech Agreement.
+During the nine months ended September 30, 2023 and 2022, the Company recognized \$25.5 million and \$0.8 million of revenue, respectively, from the Genentech Agreement.

 As of December 31, 2022, the Company also had recorded a contract asset of \$4.9 million, which was classified as a current asset on the condensed consolidated balance sheet.
-The contract asset related to the amount of revenue recognized for which the right to payment was contingent upon conditions other than besides the passage of time, such as the completion of future milestone activities. time.
-During the three nine months ended June 30, 2023 September 30, 2023, such conditions were satisfied and \$5.0 million was paid in cash to the Company in June 2023, at which point the contract asset was eliminated, removed.
-As of June 30, 2023 September 30, 2023, less than \$0.1 million from such payment was recorded as deferred revenue within current liabilities on the condensed consolidated balance sheet.
+The contract asset related to the amount of revenue recognized for which the right to payment was contingent upon conditions besides the passage of time.
+During the nine months ended September 30, 2023, such conditions were satisfied and \$5.0 million was paid in cash to the Company in June 2023, at which point the contract asset was removed.
+As of September 30, 2023, less than \$0.1 million from such payment was recorded as deferred revenue on the condensed consolidated balance sheet.